-Upon completion of the background investigation and medical examination, a Final Review Panel will examine your file (minus the medical file) to determine your suitability for employment with the Foreign Service.
+Upon completion of the background investigation and medical examination, a Suitability Review Panel will examine your file (minus any privileged medical information) to determine your suitability for employment with the Foreign Service.

 The attainment of U.S. foreign policy objectives depends substantially on the confidence of the public (both American and foreign) in the individuals selected to serve in the Foreign Service.
 The Department of State, therefore, requires the highest standards of conduct by employees of the Foreign Service, including an especially high degree of integrity, reliability, and prudence.
-Given the representational nature of employment in the Service, employees must observe proper standards at all times.
-The purpose of the Final Review is to determine, from the candidate's total record, whether the candidate is indeed suitable to represent the United States.
-The Final Review Panel has the authority to terminate a candidacy.
+Given the representational nature of employment in the Foreign Service, employees must observe proper standards at all times.
+The purpose of the suitability review is to determine, from the candidate’s total record, whether the candidate is indeed suitable to represent the United States.
+The Suitability Review Panel has the authority to terminate a candidacy.

-In evaluating suitability, the Final Review Panel takes into consideration the following factors:
+In evaluating suitability, the Suitability Review Panel takes into consideration the following factors: